MicrosoftDocs/sdk-api/sdk-api-src/content/gdiplusbrush/index.md

 ## -description

-This header is used by GDI+.
+This header is used by gdiplus.
 For more information, see:

 - [GDI+](../_gdiplus/index.md)